 This is your go-to if Acids are too much for your skin.
-Enzymes are designed to dissolve keratin proteins on the surface of the skin to make it softer, smoother, diminish hyperpigmentation and help maintain the hydration level of the epidermis
+Enzymes are designed to dissolve keratin proteins on the surface of the skin to make it softer, and smoother, diminish hyperpigmentation, and help maintain the hydration level of the epidermis.

-Eye treatments are for everyone looking to treat dark circles, fine lines, diminish puffiness or give the eye area a boost of hydration.
-Eye gels, balms, masks and creams are specifically designed and formulated for the thinner, delicate tissues that surround the eye area.
-They help maintain and stave off premature lines, wrinkles and crow's feet for brighter youthful eyes.
+These treatments are for everyone looking to treat dark circles, and fine lines, diminish puffiness or give the eye area a boost of hydration.
+Eye gels, balms, masks, and creams are specifically designed and formulated for the thinner, delicate tissues that surround the eye area.
+They help maintain and stave off premature lines, wrinkles, and crow’s feet for brighter youthful eyes.